TizianoCoroneo/dependency-injection-performance-in-swift/Paper/main.typ

 #pagebreak()

-= Methodology
+= All dependency injection systems are zero-cost

 We conducted a series of benchmarks and analyses to investigate the tradeoffs and performance impact of dependency injection (DI) systems in iOS.
+Ultimately, this resulted in the realization that the costs associated with DI systems are most often negligible.
-This section outlines the procedures and criteria used to evaluate the frameworks.
+This section outlines the procedures and criteria used to evaluate the frameworks, and come to this conclusion.

 We developed a codegen tool that generates projects using each library under test, creating a large object graph.
 We integrated this tool as a build-time plugin inside a benchmark suite that measures two different procedures: